 - Saturday 8th April 2023 – Busy but more manageable

 Easter Holidays in Granada are Thurs 6th + Friday 7th April 2023.

 You may have already seen an Easter traditions in Spain and not known about the way that its is organised who what role each participant plays in the procession.
 This guide may help in time for this years Semana Santa.

 Semana Santa in Granada

-There are 33 cofradias each year taking part in the Granada processions.
-The costaleros in each cofradia carry the float with the virgen Mary or Christ figure.
+There are 33 cofradias (brotherhoods) each year taking part in the Granada processions.
+The costaleros in each group or cofradia carry the float with the Virgin or Christ figure.
 Each person is measured and arranged by their height.
 So that the wooden beams beneath the wooden structure rests on their shoulders well.
 This process is known as the ´igualá´ where they make sure the float is straight and everyone underneath is ´comfortable´ to bear the weight.

 Most of the processions comprise of two images or figures, one of Christ and the other is the Virgin Mary.
 Although some (like the Alhambra procession) only have one image.
 Each ´paso´ or float is decorated with fresh flowers, silver and golden metalwork, wooden sculptures and religious imagery.
 Depending on the size and preparation of the float the weight varies.

 There are different people involved in the procession.

 - Costaleros are underneath the large wooden float with the figure on.
 The people who carry the Virgen or Christ figure and wear a sacking headpiece to protect their shoulders.

 - Then you have the camareras, the Virgen is accompanied by women dressed in black with the lace shawl and typical comb, mantilla and peineta.They often carry large candles too.
 At the end of Semana Santa the lace shawl is white (or cream) coloured in the processions after Resurrection.
 As they are no longer in mourning.